 |1/10 oz*||US $ 10||99.95%||16.50 x 0.95 mm|

 Thomas D. Rogers designed the reverse side of the regular bullion version of the coins.
 It shows an eagle with outstretched wings soaring through the sky above a small crop of land.
 The low-lying sun with its gleaming rays appears in the background.
-"United States of America" is engraved above the flying eagle.
+The inscription "United States of America" appears above the image of the flying eagle.
 This standard design has appeared on brilliant uncirculated coins every year since.
-It only appeared on proof coins in 1997 though.
+It only appeared on proof coins in 1997 and 2017 though.
 Information about the purity of the coins, face value and denomination also appears on the reverse.
-Additionally, proof and burnished coins display a mintmark.
+Additionally, proof and burnished coins display a mint mark.

-Since 1998, all four denominations of proof American Platinum Eagles feature a different yearly design on their reverse.
-That makes these proof coins special because no other coins minted by the United States Mint change their reverse design every year.
-However, the burnished coins that were minted between 2006 and 2008 used the proof coins' reverse design of these years.
+From 1998 to 2016, all denominations of proof American Platinum Eagles featured a different yearly design on their reverse.
+That makes these proof coins special because no other coins minted by the United States Mint changed their reverse design every year.
+The burnished coins that were minted between 2006 and 2008 also used the proof coins' reverse design of these years.

 Three institutions worked together to make America's first platinum bullion coin a reality.
 These were the United States Mint, the American Numismatic Association and the Platinum Guild International.
 The legislation process that led to the creation of the American Platinum Eagle started in 1995.
-The American Congress gave its authorization in 1996 and 1997 already saw the release of the first Platinum American Eagles in the denominations of 1 oz, 1/2 oz, 1/4 oz and 1/10 oz.
+The American Congress gave its authorization in 1996 and 1997 already saw the release of the first American Eagle coins out of platinum in the four denominations of 1 oz, 1/2 oz, 1/4 oz and 1/10 oz.
 To this day, the coins are the only official platinum bullion coins that are minted in the USA.

-Annual mintage of American Platinum Eagles was always low in comparison to the silver or gold version of the coins.
-The mintage record for brilliant uncirculated coins is 133,002 (1 oz coins in 1998) whereas only 6,000 such coins were minted in 2006.
+Annual mintage numbers of the Platinum American Eagle coin are low in comparison to the silver or gold version of the coins.
+The highest mintage of brilliant uncirculated coins was reached in 1998 when 133,002 coins of the 1 oz denomination were minted.
+Only 6,000 such coins were minted in 2006.

-The US Mint produces American Gold Eagles since 1986 with an obverse design that depicts Lady Liberty with flowing hair, holding a torch in her right hand and an olive branch in her left.
-This design is reminiscent of the historic Saint Gaudens Double Eagles.
+The US Mint produces American Gold Eagle coins since 1986 with an obverse design that depicts Lady Liberty with flowing hair, holding a torch in her right hand and an olive branch in her left.
+This design is reminiscent of the historic Saint-Gaudens Gold Double Eagles.
 The 91.67% pure gold coins exist with brilliant uncirculated, proof and burnished (only between 2006 and 2008) finishes.
 Four denominations of 1 oz, 1/2 oz, 1/4 oz and 1/10 oz are available.
-Gold Eagles count among the most popular gold coins.
-By law, the gold that is used to mint American Gold Eagles must have been mined in the United States.
+American Eagle coins count among the most popular gold coins.
+By law, the gold that is used to mint these coins must have been mined in the United States.

 The American Gold Eagle page gives more information about the coins and allows you to compare current prices.